cooljith91112/gamedevjs-jam/README.md

 ## Untitled Entry for Gamedev.js 2022 Jam

-This game is written in lua and GODOT framework.
+This game is written in GODOT framework.

 ### Controls
 ```